tdwg/bdq/tg2/_review/docs/list/bdqffdq/index.md

 For the list and links to all associated documents see [The Biodiversity Data Quality (BDQ) Standard](../../../index.md).

-Information about the bdqffdq: ontology, its usage, and its extensions can be found in the following subset of BDQ resources:
+Information about the bdqffdq: Fitness For Use Framework Ontology, its usage, and its extensions can be found in the following subset of BDQ resources:

 - [**Fitness For Use Framework Ontology Guide**](../../guide/bdqffdq/index.md) Provides a visual and narrative introduction to the concepts and application of the ontology.
 - **Fitness For Use Framework Ontology List of Terms** The term list document, which enumerates and describes the vocabulary terms.
 This document.